Riaan-Rossouw/DAIAT/README.md

 #### 2. Description of repositry files and folder

 #### Folders
-* 'Archive': Old files that are not used in current database construction
+* 'Archive': Old files/scripts that are not used in current database construction
 * 'CleanData': All input data, saved in cleaned format
 * 'FinalDatabase': All results from scripts, intermittent and final database
 * 'Literature': Articles used to identify key variables of interest
-* 'RawData': all input data, saved in raw form
+* 'RawData': all input data, saved in raw format
-* 'SeasonalityCharts': Montly africulture trade figures, to identify potential seasonality in trade
+* 'SeasonalityCharts': Monthly agricultural product trade figures, to identify potential seasonality in trade

 #### Scripts
 * To be completed.